Azul, prospective Talossan!

 Why do I love Talossa?

-“Talossa is so humorously eccentric, and impossible to explain to outsiders; a collection of people of all types with all sorts of interests, speaking all kinds of mother tongues (but not sufficient speaking our national language); a set of bizarre laws and means of government; a source of outside-the-box ideas and activities – what’s not to like?”– Ián Tamorán S.H.
+“Talossa is so humorously eccentric, and impossible to explain to outsiders; a collection of people of all types with all sorts of interests … a set of bizarre laws and means of government; a source of outside-the-box ideas and activities – what’s not to like?”– Ián Tamorán S.H.

 We invite all persons worldwide to become Talossan citizens and participate in our ongoing political and social adventure.
 In Talossa, you can become anything, from the lowliest pauper to the Seneschal (Prime Minister) of the Kingdom.
 Learn to speak and write Talossan!
 Draft legislation and shepherd it through the Ziu (Parliament)!
 Design and register a Talossan Coat of Arms!
 Crack silly jokes on the Kingdom’s Internet forums!
 Make friends, share ideas, run for office, have fun!
 This is your invitation to come and join with us to build a unique and fascinating nation.
 Come join us.